 Offering free products?
 Learn more about how students can enroll in free products

 Student Account Sign-Up and Checkout

 Upon checkout, users are prompted to input their email, first and last name, address information, and payment details prior to purchasing your learning product.
-They would then be prompted to create a password to fully set up their student account before gaining access to your product:
+Afterward, they would be prompted to create a password and input any additional custom field information to fully set up their student account before gaining access to your product.

 It is possible for a user to create a student account on your Thinkific course site and not enroll in any products.
-This can occur when a student creates an account on your site’s general sign-up page (e.g. yoursite.thinkific.com/users/sign_up).
+This can occur when a student creates an account on your site’s general sign-up page (e.g. yoursite.thinkific.com/users/sign_up), purchases a gift, or creates a group order.
 These users can be segmented and followed up on by using our Users Report and Filters feature.
 For further information, check out: What can I do for abandoned checkouts?